Definition of Harassment

 Harassment on Campus

-Society faces various types of harassment; harassments that are likely to occur on campus are sexual harassment, academic harassment and power harassment.
-The definitions and case examples of the three types of harassment are given below.
+Society faces various types of harassment; harassments that are likely to occur on campus are sexual harassment, academic harassment, power harassment and harassment related to pregnancy, childbirth, and child/family care leave.
+The definitions and case examples of the four types of harassment are given below.

 Definition and case examples of sexual harassment